MEHColeman/dotfiles/README.md

 `install/always_install` will install oh-my-zsh, tmuxifier and update dotfile submodules and oh-my-zsh extensions
-`[sudo] install/dev_install` will install and configure vim and plugins and rbenv on both mac and linux `[sudo] install/util_install` will install a bunch of other useful tools on both mac and linux
+`[sudo] install/dev_install` will install and configure vim and plugins and rbenv on both mac and linux

 Now, finally, you can install the dofiles.
 (See above)